CyB3RC0nN0R/event-bus/README.md

 Using an instance of the `EventBus` class, an instant of the event class can be dispatched.
 This means that it will be forwarded to all listeners registered for it at the event bus.

+In addition, a singleton instance of the event bus is provided by the `EventBus#getInstance()` method.

 To listen to events, register event handling methods using the `Event` annotation.
 For this to work, the method must have a return type of `void` and declare a single parameter of the desired event type.
 Additionally, the class containing the method must implement the `EventListener` interface.